tharunShiv/mws-restaurant-stage-1/README.md

 1. index.html working
 2. restaurant.html working ( the pages which were visited when online )
 3. The images which were loaded when online, because of lazy loading ( the tradeoff )

+## Project Overview: Stage 3

+## Steps to get the project up and running

+    1. Run the development server : Download it from here: https://github.com/udacity/mws-restaurant-stage-3
+    2. Run the development server by using the command: 'node server' at mws-restaurant-stage-3 directory
+    3. Go to this project directory: Install Live Server
+    4. npm install -g live-server
+    5. Come to this project directory again and use the command 'live-server'
+    6. Open the url using Chrome.

+## Project Overview

+Add a form to allow users to submit their own reviews.
+Add functionality to defer submission of the form until connection is re-established.

+## Tested scenarios

+## Online

+1. index.html working
+2. restaurant.html working
+3. Lazy Loading of images working
+4. reviews.html working
+5. reviews are stored and retrieved perfectly

+## Offline

+1. index.html working
+2. restaurant.html working ( the pages which were visited when online )
+3. The images which were loaded when online, because of lazy loading ( the tradeoff )
+4. reviews.html working and reviews are not accepted when offline